Madhavrao I: Northern campaign

-In 1769, Peshwa Madhavrao I sent a large Maratha army under the command of Ramchandra Ganesh Kanade and Visaji Krushna Biniwale to recover territories lost in the north following the Third Battle of Panipat.
-They were joined by prominent generals Mahadji Shinde and Tukoji Rao Holkar.
+In 1769, Peshwa Madhavrao I sent a Maratha army under the command of Ramchandra Ganesh Kanade and Visaji Krushna Biniwale to recover territories lost in the north following the Third Battle of Panipat.
+They were joined by Mahadji Shinde and Tukoji Rao Holkar.
 The Maratha forces marched towards Udaipur, where the local Rajput rulers agreed to pay a tribute of 60 lakh rupees.
 On 5 April 1770, the Marathas defeated the Jats of Bharatpur.

-In October 1770, the Marathas vanquished Najib Khan Rohilla, one of the main opponents of the Marathas in the Third Battle of Panipat.
-In November 1771, Visaji Krushna Biniwale was appointed in charge of the Northern Front of the Marathas by Peshwa Madhavrao I. In February 1772, Biniwale and Mahadji Shinde defeated the Rohillas of Rohilkhand at Shukratal by defeating Zabita Khan.
-They avenged Panipat by desecrating Najib Khan’s tomb, looting artillery and wealth, and recovering an additional tribute of 40 lakh rupees.
-Mahadji Shinde distinguished himself as a military leader during this campaign.
+In October 1770, the Marathas defeated Najib Khan Rohilla.
+In November 1771, Visaji Krushna Biniwale was appointed in charge of the Maratha Northern Front by Peshwa Madhavrao I. In February 1772, Biniwale and Mahadji Shinde defeated the Rohillas of Rohilkhand led by Zabita Khan at Shukratal, causing heavy bloodshed and the deaths of over 70,000 Rohilla Pashtuns (Pathans).
+They desecrated Najib Khan's tomb, looted artillery, and collected an additional tribute of 40 lakh rupees.
+Mahadji Shinde emerged as a significant military leader during this campaign.

 During the northern campaign, Biniwale persuaded the Mughal Emperor Shah Alam II to return to Delhi in 1771 and reclaim his throne.
-Peshwa Madhavrao I was so pleased with Biniwale’s victories in Rohilkhand that he mentioned in his will that golden flowers should be showered upon him upon his arrival at Pune’s borders.

 The Maratha capture of Delhi in 1771, led by Mahadji Shinde, restored Mughal emperor Shah Alam II to the throne at the Red Fort under Maratha protection.
-The Marathas captured Delhi from Najib Khan’s son Zabita Khan, who had been appointed by the Afghans.
-This campaign reestablished Maratha supremacy in northern India and recovered much of the territory lost after the Third Battle of Panipat.
+The Marathas captured Delhi from Najib Khan's son Zabita Khan, who had been appointed by the Afghans.

 Shah Alam II, who had spent six years in Allahabad Fort, was escorted to Delhi under Maratha protection.
-During their stay, the Marathas constructed two temples in Allahabad, including the well-known Alopi Devi Mandir.
+During their stay, the Marathas constructed two temples in Allahabad, including the Alopi Devi Mandir.

-In January 1772, Shah Alam II, perceiving Maratha territorial ambitions, ordered his general Najaf Khan to expel them from Delhi.
+In January 1772, Shah Alam II ordered his general Najaf Khan to expel the Marathas from Delhi.
 In response, Tukoji Rao Holkar and Visaji Krushna Biniwale attacked and defeated Mughal forces.
 The Marathas received imperial sanads for Kora and Allahabad.
 They then attempted to extend influence over Oudh, but faced resistance from Shuja-ud-Daula and the British.
-In the ensuing Battle of Ramghat, the Marathas initially faced setbacks, but the sudden death of Peshwa Madhavrao I and the civil war in Pune over his succession forced the Marathas to withdraw.
+In the ensuing Battle of Ramghat, the Marathas were forced to withdraw due to the death of Peshwa Madhavrao I and the civil war in Pune over his succession.